ApexAppdevelopment/Daisy-Medic-TransICD/README.md

-# TransICD: Transformer Based Code-wise Attention Model for Explainable ICD Coding
+# Aitek Software Medic - TransICD: Transformer Based Code-wise Attention Model for Explainable ICD Coding

 This repository contains the official PyTorch implementation of the following paper: